ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 Applying a layout divides the Page into the defined zones.
 The zones are placeholders for content items.

 On the Page creation modal, select the layout and click **Create draft**.
-Now you are ready to add blocks of content to the Page.
+Now you're ready to add blocks of content to the Page.

 The page layouts that an editor has access to are up to you to choose.
 In the `Select layouts` section, you can select layouts that you want to be available for the Page.